eddatasci/unrollment_proj/paper/symposium.md

-simulate the predicted impact of different decision-making frameworks based on the results of predictions from the first stage, with a particular focus on how these results might affect currently marginalized groups in higher education.
+simulate the predicted impact of different decision-making frameworks based on the results of predictions from the first stage, with a particular focus on how these results might affect currently marginalized groups in higher education (Williams et al 2018).

 The following panelists will present during the course of the symposium.